A New Normal

 When I told my husband yesterday that I wanted to watch Contagion, he looked at me like I’d sprouted horns.
 But I’m not alone; apparently a lot of people are watching that movie right now.
 (Hey, it doesn’t hurt that Matt Damon is in it.)

 This is uncharted territory.
-A new normal.
+A new (yet temporary) normal.
 But in the midst of change, I’m finding comfort in realizing what will stay the same.

 Dogs are perhaps the quintessential examples of creatures who can happily go on with business as usual.
 This weekend, as coronavirus news dominates conversations and social media feeds, our puppy continues to chase every leaf she sees, bark manically at squirrels, and gobble her food with abandon.
 As my husband and I ponder our family’s supply of toilet paper and I research online lesson plans for the kids, our dog is blissfully unaware that the world is turning upside down, though maybe she notices her humans are around more than usual.